bcssov/IronyModManager/index.md

 Check out the detailed overview on the [wiki](https://github.com/bcssov/IronyModManager/wiki).

-### Windows Defender flagging Irony (again)?
-It seems like again a false positive detection in the latest Avalonia binaries is occurring.
-It should clear up eventually one the file is submitted to MS for analysis.
-Until meantime whitelist the offending DLLs or wait until signatures are updated and Defender whitelists the binaries once more.

 ### Download
 * Latest stable version: [v1.16.36](https://github.com/bcssov/IronyModManager/releases/tag/v1.16.36)
 * Latest prerelease version: [v1.17.69-rc](https://github.com/bcssov/IronyModManager/releases/tag/v1.17.69-rc)